oracle/terraform-provider-oci/docs/core/security_lists.md

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment to contain the security list.
+* `defined_tags` - (Optional) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `egress_security_rules` - (Optional) Rules for allowing egress IP packets.
 	* `destination` - (Required) The destination CIDR block for the egress rule.
 This is the range of IP addresses that a packet originating from the instance can go to.